MU Press Book Series

 For further information or to submit a manuscript proposal, please contact: Gary Kass, Acquisitions Editor, University of Missouri Press or one of the series editors: Justin B. Dyer or Jeffrey L. Pasley.

-Justin B. Dyer, Director of the Kinder Institute on Constitutional Democracy, is Associate Professor of Political Science at the University of Missouri–Columbia and author of American Soul: The Contested Legacy of the Declaration of Independence; Natural Law and the Antislavery Constitutional Tradition; and Slavery, Abortion, and the Politics of Constitutional Meaning.
+Justin B. Dyer, Director of the Kinder Institute on Constitutional Democracy, is Professor of Political Science at the University of Missouri–Columbia and author of American Soul: The Contested Legacy of the Declaration of Independence; Natural Law and the Antislavery Constitutional Tradition; and Slavery, Abortion, and the Politics of Constitutional Meaning.

 Jeffrey L. Pasley, Associate Director of the Kinder Institute on Constitutional Democracy, is Professor of History at the University of Missouri–Columbia, author of The First Presidential Contest: 1796 and the Founding of American Democracy and “The Tyranny of Printers”: Newspaper Politics in the Early American Republic, and co-editor of Beyond the Founders: New Approaches to the Political History of the Early American Republic.